ailocksmith/joomla-kunena-discord-plugin/README.md

 ## Requirements

-- Joomla 3.x or 4.x
+- Jooml 5.x
-- Kunena Forum component
+- Kunena Forum 6.x
 - PHP 7.4+
 - Discord server with webhook permissions

+May work with other Joomla / Kunena versions.
+Tested working with Joomla 5.2.3 and Kunena 6.3.8.

 ## Discord Message Format